Sesame oil benefits

 Obese and terrified of fat-rich foods?

 Don't be afraid of these sesame oil benefits.
-Without these essential fatty acids your brain which is 60% fat, and nerves, coated with a fatty myelin sheath, will die.
+Without these essential lipids your brain which is 60% fat and nerves that are coated with a rich myelin sheath will die.
 Research now shows that it is simple sugars and refined carbohydrates like cakes, cookies and sweet donuts that are the villain of the peace; and white rice and sugary soft drinks too.

-Avocado, olive and sesame oil benefits abound; do not be afraid of fats.
-It is the refined starches by and large that make us fat.
+Avocado, olive and sesame oil benefits abound; do not be afraid of these fats.
+It is the refined starches by and large that make us obese.

 But obviously too much fat can be a problem too; well that is an opinion.
 Professor Tim Noakes thinks that unlimited animal fat, together with very low carbohydrate is the way to lose weight.
 Find these links using the Site Search function.